 With the extension for Satu Mare, Serinus is concentrating on development of the Moftinu-1001 discovery.
 Management is currently refining the drilling program and has commenced preliminary design of surface facilities.
-Pending ratification by several government ministries of the Phase 3 extension of the Satu Mare License, and receipt of typical permits and approvals, drilling and construction could commence in the second half of 2016.
+Pending ratification of the Phase 3 extension of the Satu Mare License by several government ministries and receipt of typical permits and approvals, drilling and construction could commence in late 2016.